 What Is Loam Soil?

-Loam soil is a good mixture of sand, silt and clay.
+Loam soil is a good mixture of Topsoil and Sand

 If you are lucky enough to have good topsoil in your backyard, by all means, use your topsoil.
 All you will have to do is add fertilizer.
 If you are not so lucky--and your backyard is sand or heavy red or yellow clay, you can mix up a batch of loam soil.

-You can create your own loam soil by mixing equal parts of 1.) topsoil 2.) clay kitty litter and 3.) play sand.
 Mix together thoroughly with a little water.
 Your soil should clump when squeezed.
 If your soil is mixed properly, it will not muddy your pond water.

 Loam soil is well suited for all aquatic plants (except oxygenators).
-Oxygenators rarely need to be planted, just anchored in the substrate or in a container filled with sand or 1/8 "pea gravel.
+Oxygenators rarely need to be planted, just anchored in the substrate or in a container filled with sand or 1/8 inch pea gravel.

-Stay away from commercial potting soils ( as they are too light and will float right out of the pot), do not add too much composted material (as it is too rich in organic matter and it will ferment underwater and destroy the ecology of your pond).
+DO NOT add too much composted material (as it is too rich in organic matter and it will ferment underwater and destroy the ecology of your pond).